 Mark practices in the areas of commercial transactions, health care contracting and regulatory advice, and commercial finance.
 Mark guides his business clients through a variety of contractual and governance matters.
 He represents physicians, hospitals, and other health care providers on a wide range of health care issues including practice establishment and governance, physician contracting, and regulatory matters.
 Mark also has significant banking experience with an emphasis on commercial loan restructuring and workout.
 Mark represents regional banks and other financial institutions during all phases of the restructuring, workout, and collection of commercial loans.

-Mark earned his law degree (with high honors) from the University of Toledo College of Law and his undergraduate degree from Bowling Green State University.
+Mark earned his law degree magna cum laude from The University of Toledo College of Law.
+He earned an undergraduate degree from Bowling Green State University.
 Since 2010, Mark has been recognized as a Top Rated Heatlh Care Attorney by Super Lawyers.

 The University of Toledo College of Law, J.D., magna cum laude, 2004